Professor Scott Althaus

 Professor Althaus’s research and teaching interests explore the communication processes that support political accountability and that empower discontent in both democratic and non-democratic societies.
 His research explores how professional journalists construct news about public affairs in an increasingly hybridized communication ecosystem, how leaders shape professionally-produced news coverage for political advantage, how citizens use professionally-produced news coverage to make sense of public affairs, and how citizens convey their preferences to leaders through collective behaviors such as voting and acts of civil unrest.
 He has particular interests in popular support for war, data science methods for extreme-scale analysis of news coverage, cross-national comparative research on political communication, the psychology of information processing, and communication concepts in democratic theory.
 His current projects include using data mining methods to help journalists cover terrorist attacks in responsible ways, a book manuscript to be published by Cambridge University Press about the dynamics of popular support for war in the United States, and documenting police uses of lethal force in the United States with the Cline Center's SPOTLITE project.

-He is co-author (with Daron Shaw and Costas Panagopolous) of the forthcoming book Battleground: Electoral College Strategies, Execution, and Impact in the Modern Era (Oxford University Press) which draws on internal campaign records and novel data sources covering every presidential election from 1952 through 2020 to identify the Electoral College strategies for every major presidential campaign in the modern era, assess how well they executed their plans, and illuminate what difference their state-by-state allocation of candidate visits and television spending made on election day.
+He is co-author (with Daron Shaw and Costas Panagopolous) of the book Battleground: Electoral College Strategies, Execution, and Impact in the Modern Era (Oxford University Press, 2024) which draws on internal campaign records and novel data sources covering every presidential election from 1952 through 2020 to identify the Electoral College strategies for every major presidential campaign in the modern era, assess how well they executed their plans, and illuminate what difference their state-by-state allocation of candidate visits and television spending made on election day.
 His next most recent book, Building Theory in Political Communication: The Politics-Media-Politics Approach (co-authored with Gadi Wolfsfeld and Tamir Sheafer, Oxford University Press, 2022) developed a theoretical framework for understanding the role of communication media in supporting governmental accountability and increasing the government’s responsiveness to citizen needs that can be used to understand political communication processes in a variety of regime types around the world.
 It was recently honored with the 2023 Hazel Gaudet-Erskine Best Book Award by the International Journal of Press/PoliticsHis earlier book on the political uses of opinion surveys in democratic societies, Collective Preferences in Democratic Politics: Opinion Surveys and the Will of the People (Cambridge University Press, 2003)was awarded a 2004 Goldsmith Book Prize by the Joan Shorenstein Center on the Press, Politics and Public Policy at Harvard University, and a 2004 David Easton Book Prize by the Foundations of Political Theory section of the American Political Science Association.
 He was named 2014-15 Faculty Fellow at the National Center for Supercomputing Applications at UIUC, a 2004-5 Beckman Associate by the UIUC Center for Advanced Studies, and a 2003-4 Helen Corley Petit Scholar by the UIUC College of Liberal Arts and Sciences.
 In 2013, he was honored with a Dean's Award for Excellence in Undergraduate Teaching from the College of Liberal Arts and Sciences at UIUC, and his undergraduate and graduate courses regularly appear on the university's "List of Teachers Ranked as Excellent by Their Students."
 Professor Althaus serves on the editorial boards of Political Communication and Public Opinion Quarterly, and his research has appeared in leading peer-reviewed journals across several disciplines including the American Political Science Review, the American Journal of Political ScienceCommunication Research, International Journal of Press/Politics, Journal of Conflict Resolution, Journal of Politics, Proceedings of the National Academy of Sciences, Public Opinion Quarterly, Political Communication, and Sociological Methodology.

 His research and commentary have been featured in a wide range of national and international news organizations including television outlets such as Fox News, MSNBC, and CNN; leading newspapers including The New York Times, Washington Post, USA Today, Philadelphia Inquirer, Boston Globe, San Francisco Chronicle, and the St. Louis Post Dispatch; news magazines such as Forbes, The Atlantic, American Prospect, New York Magazine, Newsweek, Time Magazine, US News & World Reports; as well as National Public Radio and online outlets including PolitiFact, Huffington Post, Politico, and Talking Points Memo.